NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage3.md

 proposition you want to test.
 Do focus on meeting the standards of the tool.
 That is, don't dig deep into the business model canvas book or the value proposition detailed questions yet.
-Stay focused on just the highest level for right now, then stage 4 and 5 will allow you to get hyper focused when you are ready.
+Stay focused on just the highest level for right now, then stage 4 and 5 of the program overview will allow you to get hyper focused when you are ready.

+Specifically, as you develop business model canvases, don't get distracted by the detailed components of what makes a key partner for example.
+Just answer the top level questions:
+"What key partners and suppliers are neccessary to make the busines model work?" and
+"Who are your customers, and why would they buy?"

 Here is a [simple SVG business model canvas](../images/learning/business_model_canvas_template.svg) created in inkscape.
 It will